coreos/docs/os/booting-on-virtualbox.md

 ## Deploying a new virtual machine on VirtualBox

-I recommend to use the built image as base image.
+I recommend using the built image as base image.
 Therefore you should clone the image for each new virtual machine and set it to desired size.

 ```sh
 VBoxManage clonehd coreos_production_stable.vdi my_vm01.vdi